The success of the foundation lies in present and future membership. You can become a lifetime member for as little as $100 with voting rights.

 An endowment is a financial donation asset transferred to the Foundation.
 It may be in the form of Cash, Stock, Annuities, Land or other real estate.
 The asset given has a stated purpose at the bequest of the donor.
 Most endowments are designed to keep the principal amount intact while using the investment income to assist the Foundation long term goals.

 Gift giving in the form of an endowments can be a great way to remember family members and loved ones forever.
-We can set up an restricted endowment for as little as $5,000 and you can direct the investment income to any of our endowment pools.
-They are:
+We can set up an restricted endowment for as little as $1,000.

 We will need to grow our endowment assets to insure that our Foundation can support the long term goals, and so that donors can be assured that their gift will be long lasting.
-No principal of any pool will be spent without the consent of the donor contractually.
-In the event that the Foundation ever cease, the Foundation has named the City of Damar and St. Joseph church to be the recipients of the remaining money pools.
+No principal will be spent without the consent of the donor contractually.
+In the event that the Foundation ever cease, the Foundation has named the City of Damar and St. Joseph church to be the recipients of the remaining money.

 (Pictured below are the finished showcaes and album bookcases on the Endowment Wall.
 Families have been working on their family albums and showcases exhibits)